george24601/notes/mgmt/misc.md

 better than this.
 I want to see you back here tomorrow morning at 9 a.m., and I want to see the kind of work that I know you can do."
 You're saying, "You're okay as a person, but the way you handled this monkey is inappropriate

+### Manage by outcome

+The clearest indicators that you are managing (or being managed) by outputs are roadmaps that list a fixed set of features with release dates, Gantt charts that sequence the year’s projects, and annual budgeting cycles where you commit to funding specific projects.

+An outcome is typically defined by a quantitative metric—a number that is both meaningful to the business and measurable by the team.
+It creates autonomy and accountability.

+In neither case should this inch toward defining specific actions—features, projects, or initiatives—that must be done to reach those outcomes.

+We assign quarterly OKRs and then we either dictate a fixed roadmap or we ask the team to commit to a fixed roadmap.

+We spend all of our time discussing actions and only talk about outcomes during the one or two weeks we spend defining what outcomes to set next.

+We are still managing by outputs with some outcome language sprinkled around the edges.

+This is often easier said than done.
+Defining the right metric is challenging in and of itself, let alone setting up the infrastructure to measure that metric reliably and accurately.

+This is one of the reasons why OKRs have become so popular.
+By defining both a qualitative objective and one or more quantitative key results, OKRs allow us to take multiple iterations to define the correct metric without changing the overarching objective.

+Managers don’t trust that teams can reach outcomes on their own.
+Therefore, managers micromanage their teams’ outputs.
+As a result, teams don’t communicate their progress toward their outcomes.
+Which leads to managers continuing to mistrust their teams’ ability to reach those outcomes.

+Most teams communicate progress by communicating outputs.
+We talk about what’s in the next sprint.
+We share 12-month roadmaps.
+We talk through project plans.

+Too often, when we comment on outputs, we are simply stating our uninformed opinion or personal preference.

+The most important feedback a leader can give their team is what outcomes they should be focused on.
+This should be a two-way negotiation between the leader and the team.

+The leader should bring the across-the-business view of what the business needs at that moment in time.
+The team, if they are a true continuous discovery team, should be closest to the customer with a deep understanding of the technology, and should communicate how much progress can be made on what timeline.

+So remember, if you want to break the vicious cycle of mistrust, first teach your teams how to show their work, then fix how you give feedback.
+Ask more questions and don’t fixate on the conclusions.